 Domestic Violence and Intentional Torts

 Domestic violence is a serious offense committed against some of the most vulnerable people throughout all walks of life.
 Domestic violence cases often fit into the realm of assault and battery for purposes of personal injury law.
 In many cases, victims are under the financial control of their abuser.
 A personal injury action filed by a domestic violence survivor can sometimes be a strategic plan to obtain additional compensation which is so desperately needed.

 In addition, there are sometimes multiple claims of relief that can be filed by domestic violence survivors.
 Many survivors report that they are limited in where they are allowed to go.
 However, if a survivor has been held in a place against his or her will, there may also be a claim for false imprisonment.

 Contact Colombo Law Today

 Determining whether a personal injury claim is beneficial is crucial and must be looked at carefully.
 If you or your loved one have been injured by an intimate partner or in a domestic violence incident, there may be a claim for relief.
-Colombo Law assists clients located in and around West Virginia including in Morgantown, Fairmont, Clarksburg, Bridgeport, Kingwood, Grafton, Weston, Philippi, Buckhannon, Elkins, Parkersburg, as well as Monongalia, Marian, Harrison, Preston, Taylor, and Lewis county.
+Colombo Law assists clients located in and around West Virginia including in Morgantown, Fairmont, Clarksburg, Bridgeport, Kingwood, Grafton, Weston, Philippi, Buckhannon, Elkins, Parkersburg, as well as Monongalia, Marion, Harrison, Preston, Taylor, and Lewis county.
 If you have been injured in an accident or incident but are unsure of whether you have a personal injury claim, let one of our attorneys take the stress away from you.
 Contact one of our attorneys today.